galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-assignment/tutorial.md

 However, some characteristics are common to all profilers:
 - Most profilers only perform well until the family level
 - Drastic decrease in performance between family and genus level, while little change between order and family level
-- poorer performance of all profilers on CAMI datasets (only ~30%-40% of reads are simulated from known taxa, rest of the reads are from novel taxa, plasmids or simulated evolved strains) compared to International Metagenomics and Microbiome Standards Alliance (IMMSA)
+- poorer performance of all profilers on CAMI datasets compared to International Metagenomics and Microbiome Standards Alliance (IMMSA)
 - Fidelity of abundance estimates decreases notably when viruses and plasmids were present
 - high numbers of false positive calls at low abundance
 - Taxonomic profilers vs profiles from taxonomic binning: